manweiliu/manweiliu.github.io/content/research.md

 ---
-title: "About Me"
+title: "Research"
-date: 2025-03
+date: 2025-03-02
 draft: false
-description: "About me"
+description: "My Research"

 lightgallery: true

+toc:
+  enable: true
+  auto: true
 math:
   enable: true
 ---

-> Hi there!:wave:
->
-> I am an assistant professor of economics at Nanjing Audit University.
->
-> I am interested in how beliefs are formed and how actions are steered in the social context.
->
-> You can reach me at liumanwei :a: nau.edu.cn
----

-## Education

-* 2014.09 ~ 2020.12 Tilburg University, Ph.D Economics
-* 2012.09 ~ 2014.07 Renmin University of China, M.A Economics
-* 2008.09 ~ 2012.07 Renmin University of China, B.A Economics

----

-## Research

-### Working paper
+## Working paper
-:(fas fa-layer-group fa-fw): **Counteracting Narratives: Evidence from an Online Experiment**, with [Sili Zhang](www.silizhang.com), conditionally accepted, the Economic Journal
+:(fas fa-layer-group fa-fw): **Counteracting Narratives: Evidence from an Online Experiment**, with [Sili Zhang](www.silizhang.com), *conditionally accepted*, the Economic Journal

 People are swayed by biased narratives, even when they know the bias and the random assignment of those biased narratives.
 Further consumption of information does not always help.